datatrail-jhu/09_dataanalysis/manuscript/08_workflow.md

 {choose-answers:4}
 ?
 Which one of the following questions is NOT written in a way a data science question should be written?

 C) What are the benefits of homeownership?
-o) Are homeowners happier than non-homowners?
+o) Are homeowners happier than non-homeowners?
 o) Has homeownership in the US has gone up in that last 30 years?
 o) What are the demographic characteristics of homeowners in the United States?

 {choose-answers:4}
 ?
 In what order should you have your data science workflow?

-C) Define question, find data, clean data, statistical analysis, itnerpret results
+C) Define question, find data, clean data, statistical analysis, interpret results
 o) Define question, find data, statistical analysis, challenge results, exploratory analysis
 o) Define question, find data, write up results, statistical analysis, challenge results
 o) Define question, find data, create reproducible code, statistical analysis

 {choose-answers:4}
 ?
 In the example shown in the lesson, what does the function `cv.glm()` do?

 C) Calculates the estimated K-fold cross-validation prediction error
 o) Estimates a generalized linear model
 o) Predicts the probability that a message is SPAM